CCBDA-UPC/Assignments-2025/Lab04.md

 Using the code above build a Python application that obtains some insights out of website images.
 You are free to use any AWS Rekognition functionality.

+You may want to use the [requests](https://pypi.org/project/requests/) Python library to interact with the images.

 **Q431 What is the goal of your application?**

 Include the code modifications and eventual new files in the repo.